jordansissel/sysadvent/2011/18/article.md

 installation.
 Now other businesses must appear to neutralize the differential advantage by creating their own services to match.
-Norton, for example, has followed suit with their Norton Everywhere product offering DNS services that largely mirror OpenDNS.**
+Norton, for example, has followed suit with their Norton Everywhere product offering DNS services that largely mirror OpenDNS.
+(See footnote #2)

 OpenDNS must now continue to differentiate their services from their competitors.
 OpenDNS recently started offering DNSCrypt, which creates an encrypted channel for DNS queries between the client and the DNS server.
 Consider it to be SSL for DNS.
-No doubt, there will be other service providers that follow suit, creating their own DNSCrypt implementations.***
+No doubt, there will be other service providers that follow suit, creating their own DNSCrypt implementations.
+(See footnote #3)

 Why do businesses seemingly chase the tail of their competiors?
 This is because if organization declines the opportunity to neutralize the advantage of